Home

 • Run the command gpmc.msc on your domain controller.

-• Windows 2008 Server: Open Computer Configuration->Policies->Windows Settings->Scripts (Startup/Shutdown).
+• Open Computer Configuration->Policies->Windows Settings->Scripts (Startup/Shutdown).
 Double click "Startup".

-• Click the add button and select the file \\%USERDOMAIN%\NETLOGON\PCLogon.exe as the script name.
+• Click the browse button and select the file \\%USERDOMAIN%\NETLOGON\PCLogon.exe as the script name.
 You can change %USERDOMAIN% to the actual dns name of your domain, if you prefer.

 Establishing network credentials